VB-groupoids and representation theory of Lie groupoids: Groupoid representations and representations up to homotopy

 for any $\varepsilon \in \Gamma(E)$.
 Using \eqref{eqn:leibniz}, one can verify that

 for any $f \in C^\infty(M)$.
 This implies that \eqref{eqn:difftorep} well-defines $\Delta_g$.

 We may think of $\Delta: g \mapsto \Delta_g$ as a map from $G$ to the \emph{frame category} $\framecat(E)$ whose set of objects is $M$ and whose morphisms are (not necessarily invertible) linear maps $E_x \to E_y$ for $x,y \in M$.
-The frame category is a Lie category\footnote{A Lie category is defined in the same way as a Lie groupoid, except without an inverse map.} that contains the frame groupoid as a smooth subcategory.
-In fact, the frame groupoid is an open subset of the frame category, consisting of all invertible elements.
+The frame category is a Lie category\footnote{A Lie category is defined in the same way as a Lie groupoid, except without an inverse map.} that contains the frame groupoid as the subcategory consisting of all invertible elements.
+In fact, the simplest way to prove that the frame groupoid is smooth is to recognize it as an open subset of the frame category.
 The map $\Delta: G \to \framecat(E)$ is smooth since $D$ is continuous, but in general $\Delta$ will not respect composition.
 This point motivates the following notion of \emph{quasi-action} \cite{aba-cra:rephomgpd}.

 \begin{dfn} A \emph{quasi-action} of $G$ on $E$ is a smooth map $\Delta: G \to \framecat(E)$ that respects source and target maps. \end{dfn}